 For example, if you feed Royal Canin Hydrolyzed Protein PS food, select Royal Canin’s hydrolyzed protein hypoallergenic dog treats.
 Remember to stick with a hydrolyzed protein – don’t be tempted to switch to something else like venison or salmon, even if the label says its “hypoallergenic”.

-Hypoallergenic dog teats that are commonly available:
+Vet recommended hypoallergenic dog teats that are commonly available:

 Semi-Homemade Hypoallegenic Dog Treats